kiro7shiro/flasher/README.md

 Currently this is a proof of concept.

-For testing download the repository.
-If you have VSCode installed with the LiveServer addon.
+To test download the repository.
+If you installed VSCode with the LiveServer addon.
 You can run the server from the 'public/index.html' file.
-Otherwise you have to provide your own server that needs to serve the static files noted in the '.vscode/setting.json' file.
+Otherwise you'll need to deploy your own server, which will have to to serve the static files listed in the '.vscode/setting.json' file.
+If you put some music files in the 'public/music' folder.
+Filenames should appear after the update.
+Now you can play around.
+Be aware that that's not very much at this point.
+Any help is appreciated.

 TODO :
 - memory management, remember memory is hardware!